kylevedder/kylevedder.github.io/resume.md

     - Developed _X\*_, an anytime multiagent planner for realtime systems
         - Designed, proved correct, implemented, and evaluated all novel algorithms
         - Performed literature review and wrote paper with high level editing input from coauthor
-    - Developed _Obstacle Scaffolds_, an extension to roadmap based planners that allow for finer path generation near dynamic obstacles
+    - Developed _Obstacle Scaffolds_, an extension to roadmap planners for finer near-obstacle navigation
         - Implemented baseline and experimental planners
         - Evaluated planner characteristics across multiple scenarios
     - Founding member of the UMass Minutebots, the RoboCup Small Size League team that serves as AMRL's research platform for autonomous multiagent systems